MathurUtkarsh/Apple_Stock_Forecast/README.md

 # Apple Stock Forecast

-This is a forecast on apple stock price on the basis of some previous months data.
+This is a forecast on apple stocks price on the basis of some previous months data.

 Approach - Here, I had used LSTM (Long Short Term Memory) model to prdeict the prices of apple stock based on the previous trends of past few months.